 - (3) See section "Annual Incentive (Bonus)".
-All amounts earned are paid quarterly by the Company in cash, concurrently with the approval by the Board of the relevant quarterly financial statements. - (4) The Pension Value includes the current service cost and the impact of changes in the earnings during the year on the defined benefit obligation.
-For the year ended March 31, 2014, it also included the past service cost resulting from modifications in fiscal 2014 to the supplementary retirement pension plans for executives.
+All amounts earned are paid quarterly by the Company in cash, concurrently with the approval by the Board of the relevant interim financial statements. - (4) The Pension Value includes the current service cost and the impact of changes in the earnings during the year on the defined benefit obligation.
 See section "Defined Benefit Pension Plan" for additional information. - (5) The amounts shown represent the aggregate value of perquisites and other personal benefits where they exceed the lesser of \$50,000 or ten percent of the total annual salary of the NEO for the fiscal year.
-Mr. Corney's amounts for fiscal 2016 include a rent allowance totalling US\$31,800 to assist in his relocation from Canada to the United States.
-Amounts of perquisites and other personal benefits paid in US dollars have been converted to Canadian dollars using translation rates of 1.2517, which correspond to the closing exchange rate of the Bank of Canada for US\$1 on March 25, 2015. - (6) The compensation awarded to Mr. Brockman and Mr. Corney was in US dollars.
-The translation rates used for this disclosure were 1.016, 1.1032, and 1.2517, which correspond to the closing exchange rate of the Bank of Canada for US\$1 on March 28, 2013, March 27, 2014 and March 25, 2015 respectively. - (7) Mr. Corney was appointed President and Chief Operating Officer, Dairy Foods Division (USA) on April 1, 2014.
-Prior to such date, he was Senior Vice President National Retail Sales, Dairy Division (Canada).
+Mr. Corney's amounts for fiscal 2016 and 2017 include a rent allowance totalling US\$31,800 and US\$32,231 respectively, to assist in his relocation from Canada to the United States.
+Amounts of perquisites and other personal benefits paid in US dollars have been converted to Canadian dollars using translation rates of 1.2517 and 1.2965, which correspond to the closing exchange rate of the Bank of Canada for US\$1 on March 25, 2015 and March 30, 2016 respectively. - (6) Mr. Dino Dello Sbarba retired from his position on April 1, 2017 and Mr. Kai Bockmann was appointed as President and Chief Operating Officer, as of such date. - (7) The compensation awarded to Mr. Brockman and Mr. Corney was in US dollars.
+The translation rates used for this disclosure were 1.1032, 1.2517 and 1.2965, which correspond to the closing exchange rate of the Bank of Canada for US\$1 on March 27, 2014, March 25, 2015 and March 30, 2016 respectively.